Chapter 1 – Rebellion

 Uncovering the reason that children had been poisoned by a previously good spring was my first real glimpse into who Davis really was.
 Without any real consideration, I ceased my plans and schemes and became as dedicated to solving the problem as he was.
 Together we had tracked the poison to its source, facing down the foul men doing the unthinkable, pouring gallons upon gallons of foul excrement upstream in an effort to drive the Hayworths out so they could claim the lucrative spring water business for their own.

-I had thought him handsome when we’d first met on the road, but then, as he stood unyielding against the enemies of the earth, I saw him as he truly was – beautiful and terrible, possessed of both fire and darkness, a veritable demigod, sent to be my chosen warrior.
+I had thought him handsome when we’d first met on the road, but then, as he stood unyielding against the enemies of the earth, I saw him as he truly was – beautiful and terrible, possessed of both fire and darkness, a veritable demigod, sent by the Shining Ones to be my chosen warrior.

 The idea that this was a man for whom I would have to become worthy came as quite a shock, for I had anticipated exactly the opposite.
 This was not someone who would need training in how to fight and protect – this was a man well versed in both killing and in exercising the wisdom used in making the decision to end another’s life.

 Who was I, compared to that?
-I was nothing more than a little girl who had played at games with magic, who had read book after book on heroic druids, who had spent hours and hours imagining myself following in their footsteps with a chosen warrior who supported and protected me.
+I was nothing more than a little girl who had played at games with magic, who had read every book in the library on heroic druid dyads, who had spent hours and hours imagining herself following in their footsteps with a chosen warrior who supported and protected me.
 Compared to this Davis, this Traveler, I was a babe in the wilderness.
 It was a near-devastating realization.
 How could I hope to match his strength, his wisdom, or his experience?

 And yet, when our enemies had been dispatched and their foulness sent back whence it came, he had turned to me as an equal – a partner – in solving the problem of cleansing the polluted stream.
 Davis had looked at me with those golden lion-eyes, still glowing from the heat of battle, and had asked if I could fix it – me, an unproven elementalist who had given up spirit and air, foolishly embarking on this trip with only the useless element of water.

-Troubled by these thoughts, I had evaded his request at first, but the challenge in his voice and the disappointment in his eyes was more than I could bear.
-I was terrified of failing and insisted that we move further upstream to buy myself time so that I could relax and summon the magic within.
+Troubled by these thoughts, I had evaded his request at first, but the challenge in his voice and the disappointment in his eyes had been more than I could bear.
+I was terrified of failing and insisted that we move further upstream to buy myself time so that I could focus and summon the magic within.
 I stood knee-deep in the stream, uniting with the element of water as much as possible.
-I had no idea what to do, and my fear of appearing a failure and a fraud in his eyes disrupted my concentration for a time.
+I had no idea what to do, and my fear of appearing a failure and a fraud disrupted my concentration for a time.

-The gods rewarded me with the roar of rushing whitewater that would have swept us off our feet and away downstream, had it not been for a certain Traveler’s quick thinking.
+The gods rewarded me with the roar of rushing whitewater that would have swept us off our feet and away downstream, had it not been for Charlie’s quick action.
 My greatest reward, however, was not the increased flow of water responding to my bidding or the knowledge that the stream would soon be safe again.
 It was the belief in his eyes and the appreciation – no, the absolute wonder – in his voice, when he told me that not only did he believe I possessed magic, but that water was a good gift to have.

 He was right.